Skip to main content

 3. Explain the impact of media exposure across a range of health-related behaviors and outcomes, including sexuality, body weight, aggression, mental health, and substance use.

-4. Critically analyze the content of media and recognize its role in framing key issues in child and adolescent health.
+4. Critically analyze the content of media and research on the impacts of media and recognize their role in framing key issues in child and adolescent health.

-5. Identify potential benefits of early exposure to media.
+5. Identify potential benefits of exposure to media.

 Methods of Assessment